platform-mesh/kubernetes-graphql-gateway/docs/contributing.md

 clear and includes sufficient instructions to reproduce the issue.

 ## License
-By contributing to Platform-mesh, you agree that your contributions will be licensed under its [Apache-2.0 license](../LICENSE).
+By contributing to platform-mesh, you agree that your contributions will be licensed under its [Apache-2.0 license](../LICENSE).